Skip to content

 From time to time, federal or state authorities implement emergency pest or disease treatment requirements that mandate the use of materials that are prohibited for use in organic production.
 The USDA National Organic Program standards contain a specific provision regarding this.
 See below.

-Under this standard, applications made under a formal emergency treatment mandate with no organic alternatives can result in loss of the current crop for 36 months, but not the operation’s certification.
+Under this standard, applications made under a formal emergency treatment mandate with no organic alternatives can result in loss of the current crop, but not the operation’s certification.

 Please review our Emergency Treatments and Certification flyer for more information, FAQs, and instructions regarding what to do if you’re affected by an emergency treatment mandate.